|

-Mariano Eduardo de Rivero y Ustariz (October 12, 1798 – November 6, 1857) was a prominent Peruvian scientist, geologist, mineralogist, chemist, archaeologist, politician and diplomat.
-His publications about his discovery of Humboldtine (an iron-oxalate), demonstrating the existence of organic-minerals; about deposits of copper and sodium nitrate (saltpeter) near Tarapacá in the Atacama Desert; about bird-guano and coal in Peru and their possibilities of industrialization as well were forward-looking and made him a pioneer of mining education in South America and the most notable Peruvian scientist of the 19th century.
+Mariano Eduardo de Rivero y Ustáriz (12 October 1798 – 6 November 1857) was a prominent Peruvian scientist, geologist, mineralogist, chemist, archaeologist, politician, and diplomat.
+His publications on the discovery of Humboldtine (an iron-oxalate), which demonstrated the existence of organic minerals; on deposits of copper and sodium nitrate (saltpeter) near Tarapacá in the Atacama Desert; and on the industrial potential of guano and coal in Peru were forward-looking.
+He is considered a pioneer of mining education in South America and one of the most notable Peruvian scientists of the 19th century.
 (From Wikipedia) More about Mariano Eduardo de Rivero y Ustáriz: Associated authors: | Books by Mariano Eduardo de Rivero y Ustáriz:

 Additional books by Mariano Eduardo de Rivero y Ustáriz in the extended shelves: